IrinaPich/UoPeople---HTML/README.md

 # UoPeople---HTML
 Programming Assignment
-1. Create an HTML document that displays the numbers 1
-- 10, each number being a di"erent color.
+1. Create an HTML document that displays the numbers 1-10, each number being a different color.
 2. Create an HTML document that displays the squares of the numbers 1 - 10.
 Each number should be on a separate line, next to it the number 2 superscripted, an